-A Salesforce developer may have many of the same jobs as an admin, but approaches them from a different angle.
+A Salesforce developer may have many of the same jobs as an admin, but they approach them differently.
 The developer title is very much a spectrum and covers a range of software engineering experience.
-Developers tend to work on larger, longer running projects and work with larger teams of people.
-They may be making code changes - working with the command line - in addition to declarative changes.
+Developers tend to work on larger, longer-running projects and work with larger teams of people.
+They may be making code changes — working with the command line — in addition to declarative changes.

-Developers provide companies with the ability to built strategic and complex functionality in Salesforce to meet their long-term goals.
+Developers provide companies with the ability to build strategic and complex functionality in Salesforce to meet their long-term goals.

 Some activities for a developer might include:

-- Testing features and providing code review to other developers
+Testing features and providing code reviews for other developers.

 Want to learn more?